 We both began searching, walking through the dark, crime-laden neighborhood in search of her.
 I called out to her but didn’t receive any response.
 I saw a few guys in hoodies standing around some of the residences, and asked them if they had seen a drunk girl walking alone, they claimed that they hadn’t seen anything.
 After searching everywhere we could think of, we didn’t know what else to do but return to my house.

 We sat and waited, hoping beyond hope that she would turn up, unharmed and very soon.
 I told him the details of this dreadful night as we waited.

 All manner of things could have happened to her.
-She could have been attacked, kidnapped, raped, assaulted, the list went on and on.
+She could have been attacked, kidnapped, raped, assaulted…the list goes on and on.
 What does one expect when she takes off through one of the most dangerous neighborhoods in town topless and drunk?

 She finally came walking through the door wrapped in a blanket.
 She had apparently had the forethought to pick the throw up from my bed and wrap it around her before heading outside.

 I asked her where she had been, what she had been thinking, and why she wandered off in her condition.
-She laughed and laughed… she couldn’t remember much, but did say that she remembered being in a house somewhere with a bunch of guys smoking weed!
+She laughed and laughed.
+She couldn’t remember much but did say that she remembered smoking weed with a bunch of guys!

 Even though I loved her dearly, she had put my health and maybe even my life in danger that night, and I just couldn’t be around someone who would do something like that.

 You always hear how the people you hang out with are a reflection of you.
 That is why most parents want you to distance yourself from the bad kids, the troublemakers…I didn’t have anyone to tell me that.
 I knew that this was the best decision.
 Sometimes these hard and painful decisions are the only ones that you can make…